 - Add all ingredients into blender and blend until smooth, scraping the sides about halfway through.

-- Add more ice to create thicker consistency, or add water for thin consistency.
+- Add more ice for a thicker consistency; add water or milk to thin the consistency.